arosenkranz/scenarios/ui-component-docs/finish.md

 # Wrapping Up

+Let's recap what we accomplished in this lesson:

+* We built a UI component using styled-components and React.

+* We added variant styles to a UI component.

+* We integrated prop validation and default prop values using the PropTypes library.

+* We documented how to use a UI component with Storybook and MDX.

 ## Resources

-Interested in learning more about this project, check out these resources:
+Interested in learning more about this project?
+Check out these resources:

 * [Project code repository](https://github.com/arosenkranz/component-library-demo)